 Everyone knows that diabetes has been increasing at an alarming rate.
-Today, 12% of Americans live with the disease, and one-third of the U.S. population is at the prediabetes or hyperglycemia stage — and the real numbers are probably higher since you can’t feel high blood sugar.
+Today, more than 9% of Americans live with the disease, and more than one quarter of the U.S. population has prediabetes.
 This is a slippery slope because 15 to 20% of the prediabetes cases will turn into Type 2 diabetes within five years.
 The Centers for Disease Control predicts that at this rate, a third of the U.S. population will have diabetes by 2050.

 Diabetes is not fatal in itself, but it increases the risks of heart disease, stroke, kidney failure, loss of vision, and nerve damage.
 “Diabetes is the number one cause of non-traumatic amputations,” according to endocrinologist Dr. Jeremy Gilbert.
 So even if you don’t die from diabetes, it significantly reduces your quality of life and increases the risks of an early death.

 I know this sounds gloomy, but you are not powerless.
 Diabetes is one of the conditions that you have some power over, and you’re about to get simple and easy tools to help you better your situation.

 Of course, like everything in life, the more you use the tools and apply the methods, the better you’ll get at it — but first: How did we get here?

 The obvious answer for Type 2 and prediabetes is the food you eat.
 We eat more processed food and a lot more sugar than our ancestors did, and our bodies are just not used to it.
 Our genes are still 10,000 years old, so our bodies react better to unprocessed natural foods — the kind of stuff we ate while we were hunters and gatherers.
 Food choices are at the base of the solution.